Particular/docs.particular.net/nservicebus/wcf/index.md

 Inherited from `NServiceBus.WcfService<TRequest, TResponse>`, as shown below. `TRequest` is the message type of the request. `TResponse` represents the result of processing the command and can be any type that is supported by the `NServiceBus.Callback` package.

 NOTE: In previous versions of the WCF support `TResponse` must be an enumerated type.
+In order to reply with enumeration types the replying endpoint needs to reference `NServiceBus.Callback` and [configure](/nservicebus/messaging/callbacks.md) it accordingly.

 Example: